Jokeren/COMP522/report-correctness.md

     66: newNode->consumerIdx = prevNode->consumerIdx;

+which means that a thread that steals the node sees the old consumerIdx value and will lead to assertion fail at Line 106 (assert(newNode->consumerIdx == prevNode->consumerIdx)).

 Right now, I do not think thread yielding could help avoid the race, but I need to read Dave's paper more carefully.

 2. HP race